qiubit/lattec/README.md

 - optimizations: dead code elimination (code after returns is not generated)
 - extensions: arrays, objects with virtual functions and inheritance
-- basic garbage collection: strings are initialized with refcount equal to 1, during assignments, reference counts are checked, and objects are freed if they are 0
+- basic garbage collection: strings are initialized with refcount equal to 1, during assignments, reference counts are checked, and strings are freed if they are 0, also during scope leaving [e.g. block leave, function leave], reference counts are decremented too

 2. Directory structure